Gilesgate: History

-Gilesgate was originally the main street in a settlement associated with the Hospital of St Giles which was sited by the existing St Giles Church.
-The street was divided in the 1960s by the construction of the A690 and the demolition of a number of houses, pubs and shops at the foot of Gilesgate Bank to construct a roundabout.
-East of Gilesgate itself was Gilesgate Moor.
-During the 19th century, housing extended along the Sherburn and Sunderland Roads and the colliery village of New Durham was built within the parish.
+Through the nineteenth century, housing extended further east along both Sunderland Road and Sherburn Road, connecting the mining villages of Gilesgate Moor with Gilesgate and blurring the borders between the two.
 Additional housing was constructed along the Sherburn Road in the 1930s, including the Sherburn Road Estate, built to house residents from the slums of Framwelgate.
 Following the Second World War, a further council housing estate was constructed north of the Sunderland Road with the streets taking the names of war leaders and local recipients of the Victoria Cross.
-In modern usage Gilesgate can refer to the street, the smaller area (partly following old council boundaries) consisting of the street above the roundabout and the Sunderland Road estate, Gilesgate Moor and High Grange Estate.
+After many of the collieries closed, the suburb became largely residential, though some industrial buildings were developed in the Dragonville area.